Pallabdba/CitizenshipTest/replit.md

 - `/api/progress` - User progress tracking
 - `/api/flashcards` - Flashcard management

-## Official Guide Content
+## Official Guide Content Structure

 ### Part 1: Australia and Its People
 - Aboriginal and Torres Strait Islander peoples
 - Early European settlement and the First Fleet (1788)
 - The gold rush (1851)
 - Federation and the Commonwealth of Australia (1901)
+- Australian states and territories
+- National symbols (flag, anthem, national flower, etc.)

 ### Part 2: Australia's Democratic Beliefs, Rights and Liberties
 - Democratic values and freedoms
 - Freedom of speech and religion
 - Rule of law and equality
 - Rights and responsibilities of citizenship
+- Parliamentary democracy

 ### Part 3: Government and the Law in Australia
 - Three levels of government (Federal, State, Local)
-- Parliamentary democracy
+- Parliamentary system and how laws are made
 - The High Court
 - Voting rights and compulsory voting
+- Australian Constitution

 ### Part 4: Australian Values
 - Respect for equal worth and dignity